northle/docs/src/docs/more/best-practices.md

 ---
-title: Style Guide
+title: Best Practices
 ---

-# Style Guide
+# Best Practices

-Northle comes with some common rules for writing and organising code.
+Northle comes with some common rules and practices for writing and organising code.
 We encourage you to follow our conventions if you find them suitable.

+## Security

+- Use the latest version of Northle
+- Do not modify framework's source code
+- Always protect your apps from [CSRF attacks](/docs/advanced/csrf-protection)

-## Naming
+## Naming conventions

+We prefer the following rules for naming things:

 | Kind             | Convention                           | Example               |
 | ---------------- | ------------------------------------ | --------------------- |